 In recent years, webinars have gained a really bad reputation because people have been using them for the wrong reasons – basically instead of providing real value, they’ve been using them to talk about themselves for ages, then give a little bit of information, and then a massive sales pitch.
 Now, webinars should be used to sell, and when you do them right, they can absolutely be one of the most profitable things in your whole business, so learning how to do them correctly by giving amazing value is crucial to developing a successful webinar strategy.

-If you’re a coach of any kind, then one of the best ways to market is by creating consistent content, and the easiest way to do this is by having a blog.
-You can share tips and advice on your blog that your audience will gain real value from and then that will lead people further into your sales funnel where they will eventually become a customer or client.
-If you’re not sure what kinds of things to post on your coaching blog, then there are plenty of people, such as James Ray who you can follow online for ideas and inspiration.
+If you’re a coach of any kind, then one of the best ways to market your coaching business, skills, and experience is to Check out AdInfusion and enquire about their content, copywriting, and SEO services to assist you in creating a fantastic blog.
+You can share tips and advice on your blog that your audience will gain real value from, and then that will lead people further into your sales funnel where they will eventually become a customer or client.
+If you’re not sure what kinds of things to post on your coaching blog, then there are plenty of people, such as James Ray, who you can follow online for ideas and inspiration.

 If you’re not really into blogging, then a podcast could be a great way for you to get your name and your content out there to a really big audience.
 If you’ve ever listened to any kinds of podcasts online you know just how much power they can have.
 The great thing about a podcast is, you don’t even need to come up with fresh content every time you record an episode since you can interview other people and have them share their wisdom with your audience, which is great since then your podcast is being promoted to two different audiences meaning you can benefit from even bigger growth.